agda/agda/doc/user-manual/tools/command-line-options.rst

      ``primTrustMe``.
 Turns off :option:`--sized-types` and
      :option:`--guardedness` (at most one can be turned back on again) (see :ref:`safe-agda`).

+.. option:: --sized-types, --no-sized-types

+     Enable [disable] sized types (see :ref:`sized-types`).

+     The option ``--sized-types`` is inconsistent with
+     constructor-based guarded corecursion and it is turned off by :option:`--safe` (but can be turned on again, as long as not also :option:`--guardedness` is on).

+     Default: ``--sized-types``

 .. option:: --type-in-type